Climate change mitigation: Needed emissions cuts

 The annual "Emissions Gap Report" by UNEP stated in 2022 that it was necessary to almost halve emissions.
 "To get on track for limiting global warming to 1.5°C, global annual GHG emissions must be reduced by 45 per cent compared with emissions projections under policies currently in place in just eight years, and they must continue to decline rapidly after 2030, to avoid exhausting the limited remaining atmospheric carbon budget."
 The report commented that the world should focus on broad-based economy-wide transformations and not incremental change.

 In 2022, the Intergovernmental Panel on Climate Change (IPCC) released its Sixth Assessment Report on climate change.
 It warned that greenhouse gas emissions must peak before 2025 at the latest and decline 43% by 2030 to have a good chance of limiting global warming to 1.5 °C (2.7 °F).
 Or in the words of Secretary-General of the United Nations António Guterres: "Main emitters must drastically cut emissions starting this year".

-A 2023 synthesis by leading climate scientists highlighted ten critical areas in climate science with significant policy implications.
-These include the near inevitability of temporarily exceeding the 1.5 °C warming limit, the urgent need for a rapid and managed fossil fuel phase-out, challenges in scaling carbon dioxide removal technologies, uncertainties regarding the future contribution of natural carbon sinks, and the interconnected crises of biodiversity loss and climate change.
-These insights underscore the necessity for immediate and comprehensive mitigation strategies to address the multifaceted challenges of climate change.
+According to a joint press release published by the German Physical society and the German meteorological society in September 2025, if the current trends will continue, global temperature can rise to 3°C above pre-industrial level by the year 2050, and by 5°C by the year 2100.
+The scientists emphasised the need to urgently implement already existing solutions.